ernieayala/l5r4/README.md

 **JB2A Integration** *(requires Sequencer + JB2A modules)*
 - Stance animations when entering Full Attack, Full Defense, or Center
-- Attack projectiles for ranged weapons (arrows, kunai, shuriken)
+- Attack projectiles for ranged weapons
 - Melee weapon strike effects
 - Persistent condition markers on affected tokens
 - Works with both free and Patreon versions of JB2A